semperos/ArrayLangCourse/docs/k/basic-syntax-and-arithmetic.md

 1. A Mathematical Notation

-	Use APL to evaluate the following
+	Use K to evaluate the following

 	1. $\prod_{n=1}^{12} n$ (multiply together the first twelve integers)